-During their April 2019 meeting the MCAP made the following comments relative to the commercial king mackerel trip limit and development of Framework Amendment 8 to the Fishery Management Plan for Coastal Migratory Pelagic (CMP) Resources of the Gulf of Mexico and Atlantic Regions (Framework Amendment 8):
+During their April 2019 meeting, in addition to recommending an emergency rule be used to address trip limits, the MCAP made the following comments relative to the commercial king mackerel trip limit and development of Framework Amendment 8 to the Fishery Management Plan for Coastal Migratory Pelagic (CMP) Resources of the Gulf of Mexico and Atlantic Regions (Framework Amendment 8):

 - The king mackerel portion of the CMP fishery is incredibly important to fishermen in Florida and increasing the commercial trip limit as soon as possible is vital for the sustainability of their businesses. - With a 50-fish trip limit, vessels are unable to carry crew.
-This is burdensome on fishermen and is preventing a new generation of fishermen from getting involved in the fishery. - Commercial harvest of Atlantic king mackerel is well tracked and there is not much danger of going over the annual catch limit. - All options suggested to the South Atlantic Fishery Management Council (South Atlantic Council) during public
+This is burdensome on fishermen and is preventing a new generation of fishermen from getting involved in the fishery. - Commercial harvest of Atlantic king mackerel is well tracked and there is not much danger of going over the annual catch limit (ACL). - All options suggested to the South Atlantic Fishery Management Council (South Atlantic Council) during public comment should be considered during development of Framework Amendment 8.

-Alternatives\
+Alternatives